Matthew Ruff, Petty Theft Defense Attorney: 310-527-4100

 An example of his skills were demonstrated recently in a case in Los Angeles County where a young woman was stopped and detained by store security guards upon exiting a national mall store.
 The woman had placed an expensive item of clothing valued at approximately $300 in her bag without paying for it and the entire incident was caught on videotape by loss prevention personnel.
 She was arrested and booked by the police for petty theft and was left worried and concerned about her future and how damaging a conviction would be for her.
 Fortunately, she had the good sense to call Los Angeles Criminal Attorney Matthew Ruff who went to Court for her and assured her he would do everything in his power to keep the offense from her permanent criminal record.
 Because she hired him early after her arrest, he was able to meet with the City Prosecutor and negotiated a diversion of her case which meant if she stayed out of further trouble and complied with certain terms her case would be dismissed completely and would never show as a conviction on her record.
 This type of disposition is very typical for cases he handles and amounts to one of hundreds he has resolved over the last decade.

 In other cases, Mr. Ruff's clients want to take a more aggressive approach by insisting that the charges be dropped completely.
 These cases can be best handled by pleading not guilty and setting the matter for trial.
 As an example: In one very recent case Matthew represented a client charged with theft from a Kohls store.
 The client at all times proclaimed she was innocent and was racially profiled.
 The attorney fought the case and was able to get a complete dismissal of the charges with no requirement of community service, fines or fees, classes or probation.
+In yet another case a client was detained at Sephora for allegedly stealing merchandise.
+Matt got involved early on in the case and was able to resolve the matter before the case ever got to Court.

 The bottom line is that being arrested for petty theft does not have to mean you will have a criminal conviction, be incarcerated or even have to serve a probation sentence.
 A good lawyer can make the difference between a permanent scar and a slap on the wrist.